ppy/osu-wiki/news/2018-10-10-beatmap-spotlights-summer-2018.md

 [eiri-](https://osu.ppy.sh/users/3388410)'s strikingly original set of Liz Triangle's "Messiah" has 3 unique difficulties that all express the song quite beautifully.
 [Jounzan](https://osu.ppy.sh/users/1848318)'s top diff has great intensity and spacing contrast, along with a unique use of flow.
 [Mirash](https://osu.ppy.sh/users/2841009) and [Delis](https://osu.ppy.sh/users/1603923)' collab gives us a nicely improvised approach to emphasis, providing a fun gameplay experience.

-Last but not least, Vass' Desire by [Vass_Bass](https://osu.ppy.sh/users/188248) displays a very natural movement around the playfeild, which is more easily playable, yet displays a high attention to detail.
+Last but not least, Vass' Desire by [Vass_Bass](https://osu.ppy.sh/users/188248) displays a very natural movement around the playfield, which is more easily playable, yet displays a high attention to detail.
 With a nice range of mapping styles, it's easy to say something in this set for everybody!

 [![](/wiki/shared/news/2018-10-10-beatmap-spotlights-summer-2018/osu/unknown-x-known.jpg)](http://osu.ppy.sh/beatmapsets/800070)